yangkai004/Kaizen_fitness/README.md

 ## Website Structure Overview

 ### Home Page
 The home page features a responsive navbar at the top, followed by a captivating hero section.
 Beneath it, discover the fitness gym's mission in card format, offering further exploration through a linked 'About' page.
-Completing the page is a footer with social media links and contact details.
+Completing the page is a footer with social media links and contact details represented with icons.

 ### About Page
 Navigate through 'What We Offer' in four informative card formats detailing various gym amenities.
 Dive deeper into the gym's ambiance through an embedded video, followed by FAQs.
-At the bottom, find a 'Contact Us' button that directs to the contact page. and a footer at the bottom
+At the bottom, find a 'Contact Us' button that directs to the contact page. and a footer at the bottom with with social media links and contact details represented with icons.

 ### Contact Page
 On this page, submit inquiries via a user-friendly form on the right, while the left showcases the gym's address.
-Further down, explore the location through an integrated map and find contact details in the footer, maintaining consistency across pages.
+Further down, explore the location through an integrated map and find contact details and our social in the footer, maintaining consistency across pages represented with icons.

 ---